 - Horses are herbivores like cattle but are not ruminants.

-- But they cannot eat as quickly as ruminants that regurgitate their feed for further processing, hence spend most of their day grazing.
+- They cannot eat as quickly as ruminants that regurgitate their feed for further processing, hence spending most of their day grazing.

 - They eat a wide range of pasture plants and weeds.
 They don’t like large quantities of lush legumes and need regular roughage.